 In this mode split274x is called and a new Gerber file is always created with "optimal" format: 2.6 for inch and 3.5 for mm data.

 As a point of reference split274x is always called (unless GBRPLT.DLL receives the -nosplit command line, which of course is supported via -engargs -nosplit to GBR2TIFF) to potentially condition the input to GBRPLT.DLL.
-In the event it is found that preconditioning was deemed not necessary, the conditioned file is erased and the original file is submitted to GBRPLT.DLL.

 This flow has been in place 2006 when it was first put in place to support files with multiply defined apertures.